National Police Agency (South Korea): Issues and controversies

-Human Rights Violations in Protest and Demonstration Responses
+Human rights violations in protest and demonstration responses

 The South Korean police have faced continuous criticism regarding human rights violations, particularly in the handling of protests and demonstrations.
 Notably, during the 2005 anti-KORUS FTA protests, excessive use of force by the police resulted in multiple injuries.
 In 2009, the Yongsan District 4 Demolition Site fire occurred when police intervention led to a fire during an eviction operation, causing five deaths and one injury.

 Further allegations include mistreatment and abuse during police interrogations.
 The Baek Nam-gi incident in 2016, where a farmer died after being struck by a police water cannon during a protest, sparked significant public outrage and criticism of excessive police force.

-Corruption and Misconduct Within the Police Force
+Corruption and misconduct within the police force

 Corruption within the police force has been a recurring issue.
 In 2014, a senior police official was arrested for allegedly accepting bribes, bringing attention to the extent of internal corruption within the organization.
 In 2021, allegations of collusion between the police and entertainment establishments in Gangnam raised public concerns about fairness and integrity within the police force.

 These incidents highlight the limitations of internal monitoring systems and emphasize the need for institutional reforms.

-Rigid Organizational Culture and Inadequate Whistleblower Protection
+Rigid organizational culture and inadequate whistleblower protection

 The hierarchical and rigid organizational culture of the police force has been criticized for discouraging internal whistleblowing.
 There are claims that insufficient protections for whistleblowers make it difficult for officers to report corruption or misconduct.
 In 2018, a police officer who raised concerns about a superior’s misconduct allegedly faced retaliatory actions in the form of a punitive job reassignment.

-Concerns Over Investigative Fairness and Political Neutrality
+Concerns over investigative fairness and political neutrality

 The South Korean police have also faced scrutiny over political neutrality during investigations.
 Concerns have been raised about possible external pressure in politically sensitive cases.
 In 2019, the investigation involving Cho Kuk, the former Minister of Justice, became highly controversial, raising questions about impartiality and political interference.

-Excessive Use of Force and Abuse of Authority
+Excessive use of force and abuse of authority

 Excessive use of force by the police has been a recurring issue, particularly during protests and demonstrations.
 Several cases have been reported where the use of disproportionate force resulted in civilian casualties.
 Such incidents have drawn criticism from international human rights organizations.

-Controversy Over the Expansion of Female Police Officers
+Controversy over the expansion of female police officers

 As part of gender equality initiatives, the South Korean government has promoted the recruitment of female police officers.
 Efforts to increase gender diversity in public service have led to a significant rise in the proportion of female officers, growing from approximately 2% in the early 2000s to over 12% by 2020.